 Just like with coconut oil, in people who are not accustomed to consuming high-fat diets, over-consuming MCT oil could lead to gastrointestinal issues like indigestion, diarrhea, vomiting gas, and essential fatty acid deficiency .

 Coconut oil is commonly used for food and non-food purposes.
 It is used in cooking, especially Polynesian and Southeast Asian cooking.
 It is also commonly used for beauty-care purposes, including moisturizing your skin and hair, boosting dental health, relieving skin irritation, and others .
 With the rise of the Keto diet, coconut oil is used as a replacement for other vegetable oils in cooking, and as a supplement to boost the fat content of different foods.
 Recently capsules of coconut oil have also been developed.

 MCT oil is used primarily as a supplement.
-It is designed to take as a pill or add to foods and drinks easily with the main purpose of boosting medium-chain triglyceride intake.
+It is designed to take as a pill or added to foods and drinks with the main purpose of boosting medium-chain triglyceride intake.

 Coconut oil can be found at a variety of prices depending on the desired quality.